 - Revenue share includes a share of subscription, donation, and advertisement revenues

-- Revenue share comprises of a share of sponsorship and media rights revenue
+- Revenue share comprises a share of sponsorship and media rights revenue

-- Revenue share contains a share on in-game digital goods
+- Revenue share contains a share of in-game digital goods

 As an emerging industry, eSports is just starting to develop its infrastructure of stadiums and organizations.
 We’re here to help you navigate through this exciting world.

 How a game, or video game, becomes a sport

 The game becomes a sport when it meets several fundamental requirements.

 The sizable differences between a game and a sport are accepted rules for gameplay, enforcement of those rules through a sporting league, and spectators.

 Historically, eSports leagues were based on the relegation-promotion model like the soccer leagues of Europe.
 However, more recently, the league format for major eSports titles has been based on the model of professional sports leagues in the US.
 This classic city-based franchisee model has been adopted for games like Overwatch, League of Legends, and Call of Duty.